curityio/getting-started-authenticator/README.md

 ## Test Custom Logins

 An example user is created at the end of the [deployment data script](./resources/data-backup.sql).\
-The user account includes custom attributes, and the plugin shows how to include them in authentication:
+The user account includes custom attributes, and the plugin uses them during authentication:

 - Account ID: 12345678
 - Password: Password1